Human rights in Dubai: Dubai law

 Non-Muslim expatriates can be liable to Sharia rulings on marriage, divorce and child custody.
 Emirati women must receive permission from male guardian to marry and remarry.
 The requirement is derived from Sharia, and has been federal law since 2005.
 In all emirates, it is illegal for Muslim women to marry non-Muslims.
 In the UAE, a marriage union between a Muslim woman and non-Muslim man is punishable by law, since it is considered a form of "fornication".

 During the month of Ramadan, it is illegal to publicly eat, drink, or smoke between sunrise and sunset.
 Exceptions are made for pregnant women and children.
 The law applies to both Muslims and non-Muslims, and failure to comply may result in arrest.
-In 2008 a Russian woman was put on trial for drinking juice in public during the month of Ramadan.
+In 2008, a Russian woman was put on trial for drinking juice in public during the month of Ramadan.
+In 2021, Dubai authorities removed the need for restaurants to apply for permits to serve food during Ramadan fasting hours.
+With this, Dubai’s Department of Economic Development (DED) also withdrew the requirement to place screens and curtains over mall courts and restaurants.
+However, its still not allowed to eat in public.

 Sharing a hotel room with the opposite sex is prohibited under Dubai's law unless married or closely related.
 There is to be no display of public affection.
 Taking pictures of women without their consent is also prohibited.

+The extradition process in the UAE is governed by federal law as well as bilateral treaties the UAE has established with other nations.
+A crucial factor in assessing an extradition request is the principle of dual criminality.
+According to this principle, the offense for which extradition is requested must be considered a crime in both the requesting country and the UAE.
+Therefore, if the alleged offense is not recognized as a crime under UAE law, the extradition request may be rejected.

 Religious freedom

 Islam is the official religion in Dubai.
 A policy of religious toleration allows non-Muslims to practice their faith in a private residence or official place of worship, or they can petition the government for a land grant and permission to build a religious institution to hold religious services, which may be a slow process.

 Thirteen Christian Churches exist, along with facilities for Hindus, Sikhs, and Bahá'ís.
 Non-Muslim groups are generally allowed to meet and advertise their events, but the law prohibits and punishes proselytizing.

-There are no known Jewish places of worship in the UAE, but a synagogue is scheduled to be complete by 2022.
+There is also a Jewish synagogue in the Al Wasl district area of Dubai.